Somfic/EliteAPI/README.md

 ```

 ### Hooking into an event
-EliteAPI constantly scans the Journal log files for new in-game events, whenever a new event is detected, the event is invoked in the api.
-There are multiple ways hook into an event.
+EliteAPI constantly scans the Journal log files for new in-game events.
+Whenever a new event is detected it is invoked in the api.
+There are multiple ways to hook into an event.

 #### Through events
 EliteAPI has an individual event for every event logged in the Journal files.
-These events can be found in the `EliteDangerousAPI.Events` property.
+These events can be found in the `IEliteDangerousAPI.Events` property.
 The event is automatically invoked whenever the specified action is peformed in-game.

 ```cs
 api.Events.BountyEvent += (sender, e) =>
 {